-Now, if this happens, you don't need to worry.
+If this happens, you don't need to worry.
 There are ways to fix it, as this article explains.
 One of the reasons a Mac can get stuck on a loading screen is following a macOS update, which means there are many solutions.
-We have covered some of the most common fixes in this article.
+I have covered some of the most common fixes in this article.

 How to fix a Mac stuck on the loading screen?

-So the first solution to this problem is to reset your Mac’s SMC.
+Another solution to this problem is to reset your Mac's SMC (System Management Controller).
 If your MacBook is stuck on the loading screen, this should hopefully solve the problem.
-But don't worry if not; there are several other fixes that can be tried in this article.

 If your MacBook has a T2 chip, follow these steps to reset its SMC: